 Learn about the South African healthcare system through a 4- or 6-week internship while working alongside qualified medical professionals at one of Cape Town’s public health projects or community medical clinics.
 Whether looking to gain experience shadowing doctors and other healthcare professionals in a rural clinic, or an internship that involves a specialised field such as dentistry, CISaustralia works to place interns at a site where they will receive an experience relevant to their professional objectives.
 The overall experience gives students first-hand access to South Africa’s public healthcare system.

 These are observational placements (i.e., not clinical, hands-on) located primarily in township clinics, not hospitals.
 Interns will be supervised by nurses as well as shadow and interact with qualified doctors.
 A typical internship is 25-32 hours per week at public health and medical sites.
-Available on set dates only (see Program Fee & Dates).
+Available from November to February only.
+Contact CISaustralia for upcoming availability.

 Every week, you will have the opportunity to travel to a different location in Cape Town to learn more about the city and its beautiful culture.
 The week’s activities are announced every Tuesday, as weather conditions must be taken into account when planning each excursion.
 Some popular activities include: surfing, hiking, wine tasting, volunteering at community gardens, attending a play/show, sunset cruises in Table Bay Harbour and more.
 Your CISaustralia program fee covers your participation in these excursions.

 Internships in South Africa are offered in Cape Town, the second largest city in South Africa.
 Surrounded by beautiful Table Mountain, Cape Town is a cosmopolitan city with close access to nature, professional rugby, soccer and beaches!